techtown-training/git-github-boot-camp/labs/2.3-working-with-teams/01-github-flow.md

 ![Merge](../../img/githubflow-8.png)

 Push the master branch to the remote.
-The status of the pull request is now "Merged":
+The status of the pull request is now Merged:

 ![Merged pull request](../../img/githubflow-9.png)